salvillalon45/ShoppingCart-theOdinProject/README.md

 <br>

 ## Development

+-   I got this warning.

+    ```
+    React Hook React.useEffect has a missing dependency: 'createItems'.
+Either include it or remove the dependency array  react-hooks/exhaustive-deps
+    ```

 -   Learned how to use inline style to place a background image on a component!
 Really helped as I was having trouble figuring out how to place a background image in the scss file
 -   Learned how to create dynamic routing using Gatsby!
 This articles really helped: